Acunetix vs Rapid7: Complete DAST comparison [2026]

 G2 rating4.1/54.3/5

+Acunetix and Rapid7 have established themselves as reliable tools in the DAST space, but both carry the architectural DNA of an earlier era in application security.
 Their scanning engines were designed when applications were simpler, development cycles were longer, and security teams had weeks to analyze and remediate findings.

+Today’s development reality looks different.
 Teams ship multiple releases per day, applications span complex microservice architectures, and APIs outnumber traditional web interfaces by significant margins.
-The traditional DAST approach often creates more friction than value.
+The traditional DAST approach often creates more friction than value in that environment.

-The practical difference shows up in three key areas: comprehensive penetration testing depth that goes beyond surface-level vulnerability detection, intelligent vulnerability prioritization that reduces noise for development teams, and integration patterns that work with modern development toolchains rather than against them.
+The practical difference shows up in three areas: penetration testing depth that goes beyond surface-level vulnerability detection, intelligent vulnerability prioritization that reduces noise for development teams, and integration patterns that work with modern development toolchains rather than against them.

 Acunetix vs Rapid7 vs Beagle Security: Feature comparison